-This Compensation Discussion and Analysis describes the material elements of the compensation program for the Company's Named Executive Officers and the rationale for the program elements and decisions for the year ended December 31, 2010.
-For the purposes of this Compensation Discussion and Analysis, our Named Executive Officers are:
+This Compensation Discussion and Analysis describes the material elements of the compensation program for the Company's Named Executive Officers and the rationale for the program elements and decisions for the year ended December 31, 2011.
+For 2011, the Company's Named Executive Officers were as follows:

-- Richard L. Gelfond, Chief Executive Officer. - Joseph Sparacio, Executive Vice President & Chief Financial Officer. - Greg Foster, Chairman & President, Filmed Entertainment. - Larry O'Reilly, Executive Vice President, Theatre Development. - Mark Welton, Executive Vice President, Corporate and Digital Development & Theatre Operations.
+- Richard L. Gelfond, Chief Executive Officer: - Joseph Sparacio, Executive Vice President & Chief Financial Officer; - Larry O'Reilly, Executive Vice President, Worldwide Sales; - Greg Foster, Chairman & President, Filmed Entertainment; and - Mark Welton, President, IMAX Theatres.